 It can translate into shoulder internal rotation and lack of shoulder extension.
 Arms fall!

 That’s not to say someone can’t have signs of excessive lordosis and arms falling… Certainly if the lats are really short you’ll probably see both.

 Arms falling either forward (into shoulder extension) or outward (into abduction) indicate that the lats are tight and likely contributing to LPHCD or UBD.
 Release and lengthen the lats when arms fall and/or with an excessive lordosis.

 What To Do With Noted Signs of Dysfunction

 There is little point to identifying dysfunction without plans to correct it.
-Corrective exercise involves releasing tight and/or overactive muscles then lengthening them if they are short (muscles can indeed be overactive and long).
+Corrective exercise involves releasing tight and/or overactive muscles then lengthening them if they are short (muscles can indeed be overactive and long) with static and dynamic stretching.
 Simultaneously, the opposing, weak musculature should be activated and strengthened.

 Familiarizing yourself with anatomy and joint actions is crucial for moving forward with corrective exercise.
 These are steps to take before integrative exercises can be implemented and OHSA re-assessed to note any progress.

 Stay tuned for the next blog analyzing signs of Upper Body Dysfunction (UBD).